-- General hedge accounting NZ IFRS 9 introduced new hedge accounting requirements which more closely align accounting with risk management activities undertaken when hedging financial and non-financial risks.
+General hedge accounting - NZ IFRS 9 introduced new hedge accounting requirements which more closely align accounting with risk management activities undertaken when hedging financial and non-financial risks.
 NZ IFRS 9 provides the Banking Group with an accounting policy choice to continue to apply the NZ IAS 39 hedge accounting requirements until the IASB's ongoing project on macro hedge accounting is completed.
 The Banking Group currently applies the hedge accounting requirements in NZ IAS 39.
-The Banking Group is adopting hedge accounting requirements in NZ IFRS 9 from 1 April 2021.
-A detailed review indicates that this change will not have any impact on the accounting treatment for hedges. - NZ IFRS 17 Insurance contracts establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts that fall within the scope of the standard.
+A detailed review indicates that this change will not have any impact on the accounting treatment for hedges.

+NZ IFRS 17 - Insurance contracts establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts that fall within the scope of the standard.
 This standard, which becomes effective for annual reporting periods commencing on or after 1 January 2023 is expected to be initially applied in the financial year ending 31 March 2024.
-It will replace the current standard, NZ IFRS 4 Insurance Contracts.
+It will replace the current standard, NZ IFRS 4 - Insurance Contracts.
 The Banking Group is not yet able to reasonably estimate the impact of NZ IFRS 17 on its financial statements.